zychenfd/global_influenza_project/README.md

 2. All code and data contained within this repository is released under the CC BY-NC-SA License.
 3. Genetic data has not been provided due to the policy restriction.
 4. Map files have not been provided due to redistribution restriction.
-5. Due to the large sizes of Markov jumps files used in the paper, we have included only a subset of data.
+5. Due to the large sizes of Markov jumps files used in the paper, we have reduced the file size by including few tree files as an example.

 ## Repository structure and usage
 The structure of this repository is shown below.